IfV-Trekko/trekko-frontend/README.md

 ### Run tests

-All frontend integration/system tests can be ran using:
+All frontend integration tests can be ran using:

 ```
-flutter test
+flutter test <path-to-integration-test>
 ```

+Execute the tests in the following order:
+- 'integration_test/onboarding_test.dart'
+- 'integration_test/donation_integration_test.dart'
+- 'integration_test/tracking_test.dart'
+- 'integration_test/after_onboarding_integration_test.dart'

+The servers needs to be running and cleaned before running the tests.

 Unit tests of Frontend functionality are located in the `app-backend` package.